orca2017/donation-analytics/README.md

 This program requires C++ 11, at least.

 Program takes about 10 minutes to process 20,000,000 records/lines
-(that is a ~4GB txt file, consumes max 562MB memory).
+(that is a ~4GB txt file, consumes max 562MB memory, intel core i7 6700 cpu).
 Memory consumption mainly due to saved hash maps; more records processed, more memory consumption.